nils-mathieu/neodym/docs/processes_and_resources.md

 ## Permissions

 - `Terminate(ProcessHandle)` allows a process to terminate another (specific) process.
-- `MapMemoryOf(ProcessHandle)` allows a process to map physical memory to another (specific) process.

 ## Resources

 Resources are literal and concrete things available on the system.
 Physical RAM, CPU time, disk space, etc. However, files, sockets, and other abstractions are _not_ resources.
 They are simply abstractions over resources which processes can use.

-### Physical Memory

-Physical memory is allocated and deallocate with the [`MapMemory`](system_calls.md#mapmemory) system call.

-The kernel ensures that no two processes map the same physical page of memory at the same time, unless the requesting process has the `MapMemoryOf` permission over the target process.